Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 The beauty of Lightning is that it handles the details of when to validate, when to call .eval(), turning off gradients, detaching graphs, making sure you don't enable shuffle for val, etc...

-ie: Lightning removes all the million details you need to remember during research
+.. note:: Lightning removes all the million details you need to remember during research

 Test loop
 ---------